Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Orbital evolution under different AML modes

 For conservative MT ($\beta = 1$), in the limit of circular orbits and point masses, the transitional mass ratio $q_{\rm trans,a}$ separating orbital widening and shrinkage occurs at equal masses ($q_{\rm trans,a} = 1$).
 This is shown in Fig.~\ref{fig:circ_ang_momentum_loss}, where all models predict orbital widening for fully conservative MT at $q \leq 1$.
 This is expected since, for $\beta = 1$, Eqs.~\eqref{eq:orbit_averaged_semimajor_axis_points} and \eqref{eq:orbit_averaged_eccentricity_points} are independent of $\gamma$.

-In the general case of non-conservative MT, the orbital response depends strongly on the AML mode.
-Under Jeans mode, fully non-conservative transfer ($\beta = 0$) always leads to orbital widening (Fig.~\ref{fig:circ_ang_momentum_loss}), but as $\beta$ increases (i.e., more conservative MT), the region of parameter space leading to orbital shrinkage expands; for instance, at $q \approx 4$, the orbit shrinks when $\beta \gtrsim 0.12$.
-For isotropic re-emission and orbital-AML modes, the orbit widens for $q \lesssim 1.28$ and $q \lesssim 2.0$, respectively, regardless of $\beta$.
+In the general case of nonconservative MT, the orbital response depends strongly on the AML mode.
+Under Jeans mode, fully nonconservative transfer ($\beta = 0$) always leads to orbital widening (Fig.~\ref{fig:circ_ang_momentum_loss}), but as $\beta$ increases (i.e., more conservative MT), the region of parameter space leading to orbital shrinkage expands; for instance, at $q \approx 4$, the orbit shrinks when $\beta \gtrsim 0.12$.
+For isotropic reemission and orbital-AML modes, the orbit widens for $q \lesssim 1.28$ and $q \lesssim 2.0$, respectively, under fully nonconservative MT ($\beta=0$).
 As in Jeans mode, higher $\beta$ (i.e., more conservative MT) reduces the widening region, but both modes predict stronger widening at small $q$, as seen from the deeper blue shades in Fig.~\ref{fig:circ_ang_momentum_loss}.
-In contrast, $L_2$ mass loss behaves oppositely: the parameter space for orbital shrinkage grows as $\beta$ decreases (i.e., less conservative MT).
-For fully non-conservative MT the orbit essentially shrinks for any mass ratio $q$, with shrinkage stronger than in any other AML mode (redder shades in Fig.~\ref{fig:circ_ang_momentum_loss}).
-In summary, Jeans mode favors widening, while $L_2$ mass loss favors shrinkage, with isotropic and orbital-AML modes in between.
+In contrast, $L_2$ mass loss behaves oppositely; the parameter space for orbital shrinkage grows as $\beta$ decreases (i.e., less conservative MT).
+For fully nonconservative MT, the orbit shrinks for any mass ratio $q$, with stronger shrinkage than in any other AML mode (redder shades in Fig.~\ref{fig:circ_ang_momentum_loss}).
+In summary, Jeans mode favors widening, while $L_2$ mass loss favors shrinkage, with isotropic reemission and orbital-AML modes in between.

-\subsection{Eccentric Orbits}
+\subsection{Eccentric orbits}

-Figure~\ref{fig:semi_major_beta_0.0} shows the secular rate of change of the semimajor axis $a$ as a function of mass ratio $q$ and eccentricity $e$ for different AML modes, under fully non-conservative MT ($\beta=0$).
-This figure is analogous to Fig.~\ref{fig:circ_ang_momentum_loss}, but extends the analysis from circular to eccentric binaries.
+Figure~\ref{fig:semi_major_beta_0.0} shows the secular change rate of the semimajor axis $a$ as a function of mass ratio $q$ and eccentricity $e$ for different AML modes, under fully nonconservative MT ($\beta=0$).
+This figure is analogous to Fig.~\ref{fig:circ_ang_momentum_loss}, but extends the analysis from circular to eccentric orbits.